 The 3-phase feeding programme was supplied with fixed feed for phase I, phase II, and phase III, which started at 81, 101, and 132 days of age.

 The research team assigned pigs randomly to each feeding programme.

 204 Landrace × Yorkshire pigs of 75 days of age were randomly assigned to either the 3-phase feeding or daily-phase feeding programme.
 The research team calculated the pigs’ average daily feed intake, average daily gain, and the feed conversion ratio.

-The researchers also collected fresh fecal and blood samples during the trial.
-They fixed duodenal, jejunal, and ileal tissues in 4% paraformaldehyde to evaluate gut morphology.
+The researchers also collected fresh faecal and blood samples during the trial.
+They fixed duodenal, jejunal and ileal tissues in 4% paraformaldehyde to evaluate gut morphology.
 This included villus height, crypt depth, and the villus height to crypt depth ratio.

-The researchers found that the daily-phase feeding programme improved feed efficiency, lowered the feed conversion ratio in growing-finishing pigs, and reduced the intake of crude protein, lysine, crude fiber, ash, ether extract, net energy, and total phosphorus.
+The researchers found that the daily-phase feeding programme improved feed efficiency, lowered the feed conversion ratio in growing-finishing pigs, and reduced the intake of crude protein, lysine, crude fibre, ash, ether extract, net energy and total phosphorus.